3265/chrome-extension-github-background-color-changer/README.md

-# github-background-color-changer
+# chrome-extension-github-background-color-changer

-This extension is inspired by gcp-console-colorize which changes header color of google conosole by project.
+This chrome extension is inspired by gcp-console-colorize which changes header color of google conosole by projects.

 ## REFERENCES:
 - https://chrome.google.com/webstore/detail/gcp-console-colorize/higjahjicmccalicmgfpokdmooopdhej